 Geneva’s ABET-accredited engineering program placed in U.S. News & World Report’s Top 100 Best Undergraduate Engineering Programs in the nation.

-Music business students have the opportunity to participate in the Contemporary Music Center Program in Nashville, Tennessee.
 Music Business students have the opportunity to participate in the Contemporary Music Center Program in Nashville, Tennessee.
 There, students have access to knowledgeable and committed faculty and guests, $1+ million in gear, a completely hands-on approach to learning, and the ability to test their mettle in one of the most intensely musical cities in the world.

 Geneva offers a semester-long program at the Los Angeles Film Studies Center that combines seminar courses and internships in various segments of the film industry.